Biogas: United States

 In Hereford, Texas, cow manure is being used to power an ethanol power plant.
 By switching to methane biogas, the ethanol power plant has saved 1000 barrels of oil a day.
 Over all, the power plant has reduced transportation costs and will be opening many more jobs for future power plants that will rely on biogas.

-In Oakley, Kansas, an ethanol plant considered to be one of the largest biogas facilities in North America is using integrated manure utilization system (IMUS) to produce heat for its boilers by utilizing feedlot manure, municipal organics and ethanol plant waste.
+In Oakley, Kansas, an ethanol plant considered to be one of the largest biogas facilities in North America is using integrated manure utilization system to produce heat for its boilers by utilizing feedlot manure, municipal organics and ethanol plant waste.
 At full capacity the plant is expected to replace 90% of the fossil fuel used in the manufacturing process of ethanol and methanol.

 In California, the Southern California Gas Company has advocated for mixing biogas into existing natural gas pipelines.
-However, California state officials have taken the position that biogas is "better used in hard-to-electrify sectors of the economy-- like aviation, heavy industry and long-haul trucking."
+However, California state officials have taken the position that biogas is "better used in hard-to-electrify sectors of the economy-- like aviation, heavy industry and long-haul trucking".

 Europe

 The level of development varies greatly in Europe.
-While countries such as Germany, Austria and Sweden are fairly advanced in their use of biogas, there is a vast potential for this renewable energy source in the rest of the continent, especially in Eastern Europe.
+While countries such as Germany, Austria, Sweden and Italy are fairly advanced in their use of biogas, there is a vast potential for this renewable energy source in the rest of the continent, especially in Eastern Europe.
 MT-Energie is a German biogas technology company operating in the field of renewable energies.
 Different legal frameworks, education schemes and the availability of technology are among the prime reasons behind this untapped potential.
 Another challenge for the further progression of biogas has been negative public perception.

 In February 2009, the European Biogas Association (EBA) was founded in Brussels as a non-profit organisation to promote the deployment of sustainable biogas production and use in Europe.
 EBA's strategy defines three priorities: establish biogas as an important part of Europe's energy mix, promote source separation of household waste to increase the gas potential, and support the production of biomethane as vehicle fuel.
 In July 2013, it had 60 members from 24 countries across Europe.